Faculty and staff at Fredonia are involved in students' lives through a number of

 STAFF GUIDELINES FOR RESPONDING TO DISRUPTIVE OR THREATENING STUDENT BEHAVIOR - PDF

-If you are concerned about a student, you may contact Student Counseling Services
+If you are concerned about a student, you may contact the Counseling Center at (716)

 be notified immediately.